 Contact an Accomplished Michigan Employment Attorney

 The Sommers Schwartz employment lawyers are among the most well respected in Michigan.
 Sommers Schwartz is often the firm other law firms turn to when they experience employment disputes.
 Our knowledge of both sides of employment law gives us a unique and valuable perspective.

 If you face an employment dispute, you likely feel stressed about standing up to a current or former employer.
 Sommers Schwartz's compassionate, understanding attorneys will stand by and support you every step of the way.
 They will investigate your claim, gather evidence, and craft a strong case on your behalf.

 Put the resources and experience of a billion-dollar law firm on your side.
 Contact us today.

-Sommers Schwartz has offices in Detroit and Southfield.
+Sommers Schwartz has offices in Detroit, Southfield, and Kalamazoo.
 For a free consultation with a Sommers Schwartz attorney, call (800) 783-0989.
 We welcome the chance to stand beside you in your fight against an employer who violated your rights.